AidenWebsploit/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner -> Change the owner of a file
 4-empty -> Create an empty file
-5-execute -> Changes the file permissions of the owner
+5-execute -> Changes the file permissions of the owner 6-multiple_permissions -> Changing multiple permissions of a file